Syn4z/FIA-Labs/lab1/Report.md

 And there is another category which is Loonie, meaning NOT a tourist.

-I have defined 4 facts for to determine if it falls in the category of a tourist, if one of these facts is true then the person is in fact a tourist.
-For each individual category of tourists I added 2 facts both of which need to be true and the state prior of being a tourist.
+I have defined 4 facts to determine if it falls in the category of a tourist, if one of these facts is true then the person is in fact a tourist.
+For each individual category of tourists I added 2 facts both of which need to be true and the tourist state to be true.
 For Loonie I have 2 facts, both of which need to be true, but it can arrive here just if it is confirmed that the person declines each tourist fact.

 So, finally I have represented my Goal Tree: